DeviesDevelopment/blog/content/posts/2022-12-08_xcode-manual-signing.md

   vmImage: "macOS-12"
 ```

-* Next is define the steps of the deployment process
+* Once the above is set, it's time to define the steps of the deployment process

     1. Setup the mac image to use the distribution certificate by installing the certificate
     ```yml